tswfi/atmega_asm_binaryclock/README.md

 # Binary clock with attiny in assembler

-While in school I implemented a binary clock with a pic16f874 and after playing a while with arduinos I wanted to replicate it with arduino.
+While in school I implemented a binary clock with a pic16f874 assembler and after playing a while with arduinos I wanted to replicate it with arduino.

 # Getting started